Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Sorting

-If your child is behind on just a few items on the checklist, then it’s no big deal!
-Since kindergarten is just the beginning of a lifetime of learning, your little one has plenty of time to catch up!
-Make a list of your child’s growth areas and spend 10-20 minutes a day targeting only two or three areas.
-She’ll probably catch up in no time!
+Since kindergarten is just the beginning of a lifetime of learning, your little one has plenty of time to catch up.
+Make a short list of skills to work on and spend 10-20 minutes a day targeting only two or three areas.

 READ: Phonics in PreK and Kindergarten